matthew-plusprogramming/FullStackDevelopmentJourney/README.md

-# TenWeekCodeChallenge
+# Full Stack Development Journey
-### A ten week journey which took me from a jack of all trades to Full Stack Developer
+### A journey which took me from a jack of all trades to Full Stack Developer

 ## Introduction
-This is my personal ten week code challenge (currently ongoing) for going from a basic Full Stack Web & C++ Developer to a full-fledged Full Stack Developer.
+This is my personal journey/guide for going from a basic Full Stack Web & C++ Developer to a full-fledged Full Stack Developer.
 Over the last few years, I have been learning C++ & Web Development and have gotten to a point where my learning has more or less stagnated, while I have hardly learned all there is to know about either.

-For the challenge, I compiled a list of ten technologies that are important to Full Stack development.
-This Github repo was created in part to document my journey of learning these 10 but was also created for anyone who wants to follow along with the same tutorials and projects that I made.
+This Github repo was created in part to document my journey of learning but was also created for anyone who wants to follow along with the same tutorials and projects that I did.

+*Note that this is just my personal journey of "filling in the blanks" of knowledge that I didn't have previously*

 Without too much talking, let's get started!